maqsud07081988/portable-mysql-8/README.md

 * .NET 4.7.2 targeting pack (May change in the future)
 * Nuget (Should have been automatically installed with VS; if not, install it via the VS installer tool)

-### Known Issues

 ### How To Use
 **Note: I'll be using mysql-8.0.32-winx64.zip as an example for this how to**

 1. Download and extract the latest release zip file of PortableMySQL8 or clone and build this repo

-2. Run PortableMySQL8.exe.
-It will create a new sub-directory named 'mysql' in the same directory as the exe.
-Inside the 'mysql' directory there will be a 'config' directory with a new default 'my.ini' config file created within; leave this alone for now.
-(Note: If it doesn't create the 'mysql' directory then close PortableMySQL8 and create the directory by hand in the same directory as PortableMySQL8.exe without the quotes.
-You don't have to create the config directory, it will be created automatically)

-3. Close PortableMySQL8 if it is still open
+2. Run PortableMySQL8.exe and it should create a new sub-directory named 'mysql' in the same directory as the exe

-4. Download the latest v8.0.x standalone MySQL Community Server from https://dev.mysql.com/downloads/mysql/ .
-You need the **"Windows (x86, 64-bit), ZIP Archive"** package from the **"Other Downloads"** section (***not*** the installer.
-In my case, this was mysql-8.0.32-winx64.zip)
+4. Download the latest v8.0.x standalone MySQL Community Server from https://dev.mysql.com/downloads/mysql/
+    - You need the **"Windows (x86, 64-bit), ZIP Archive"** package from the **"Other Downloads"** section, ***NOT*** the installer

-5. Open the MySQL zip file you just downloaded and navigate into the mysql-8.0.32-winx64 folder (or whatever version number it is for you).
-You should see a few other things in here such as bin, docs, include, etc. All of this should be placed in the mysql directory made in PortableMySQL8.exe's directory.
+5. Open the MySQL zip file you just downloaded and navigate into the mysql-8.0.32-winx64 folder (or whatever version number it is for you)
+    - You should see a few things in here such as bin, docs, include, etc. ***All of this*** should be placed in the mysql directory made in PortableMySQL8.exe's directory.

 When done you should have a directory structure that looks a bit like this: